Point Evaluation & The Need for RKHS

 Provides the eigenfunction decomposition \(T_K f = \sum \lambda_n \langle f, e_n \rangle e_n\).

-- Mercer's contribution: The eigenfunction expansion of the
+- Mercer's contribution: Lifts the eigenfunction expansion of the

-operator lifts to a pointwise expansion of the kernel function,
+operator to a pointwise expansion of the kernel function, with uniform

 - Strictly positive measure: Ensures that \(L^2\)-eigenfunctions